 “Oh.
 I see.”
 I said as I watched her put a strand of her hair inside the small thing she was working on.
 “What are you doing?”

 “Working on a vocal transmitter.
 It will allow its user to speak the language of the person they are talking to.
-I added my hair to have a direct connection with it.”
-She put the thing back together, “I don’t have all the pieces yet, once we get to Crux I will be able to purchase the necessary items to have it fully functioning.”
+I added a strand of my hair to have a direct connection with it.”
+She put the thing back together, “I don’t have all the pieces yet.
+Once we get to Crux I will be able to purchase the necessary items to have it fully functioning.”

 Was there anything Tammy couldn’t do?

-She was about to open another small transmitter when she suddenly stopped and looked straight ahead at the wall.
-I was about to ask her what’s wrong but she soon answered that for me.
+She was about to open another small transmitter but suddenly stopped and looked straight ahead at the wall.
+I was about to ask her what’s wrong but she quickly answered that for me.

 A loud alarm rang.
-I looked at her and her voice echoed throughout the ship, “Warning, hostile ships approaching quickly from the rear.
-Estimated approach time… 30 seconds.”
+I looked at her as her voice echoed throughout the ship, “Warning, hostile ships approaching quickly from the stern.
+Estimated contact in … 30 seconds.”

-Screens projected in front of her and she began examining the ship as she quickly walked toward the flight deck.
+Walking quickly toward the flight deck, screens projected in front of her and she began examining the approaching ship.

 I followed her and heard footsteps running from behind.